makaylacodes/clock-project/README.md

 ## Setup
 To run the app, clone this repository.
 Open the terminal in your preferred IDE that has a compiler for C++.
-Run the debugger and the project should open in the console.
+Run the debugger for the file mainclockcode.cpp and the app should open in the console.

 ## Project Status
 Project is: _complete_